-- Position loads so that most of the weight is placed close to the floor and, where possible, immediately above or close to the axle(s). - Where the load can be divided between the towed object and the motorhome it is advisable to load more into the motorhome as this will greatly increase the stability of the combination. - After loading always check the maximum weight does not exceed the manufacturer's recommendations. - Check the front and rear axle weights of the motorhome are not exceeded due to loading the trailer.
-The easiest way to do this is to take the vehicle to a weighbridge.
+- Position loads so that most of the weight is placed close to the floor and, where possible, immediately above or close to the axle(s). - Where the load can be divided between the towed object and the motorhome it is advisable to load more into the motorhome as this will greatly increase the stability of the combination. - After loading always check the maximum weight does not exceed the manufacturer's than 750Kg if the MTPLM of the vehicle and trailer together is no more than 3500Kg.
+The trailer must also be lighter than the vehicle towing it.